yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/nameditem-addformulalocal.md

 ---
-title: "Add Named Item FormulaLocal"
+title: "workbookNamedItem: add - FormulaLocal"
 description: "Adds a new name to the collection of the given scope using the user's locale for the formula."
 localization_priority: Normal
 author: "ruoyingl"